Skip to main content

 8) Prepaid Gas “Perks”

-In order to avoid getting gouged on refueling costs, you've probably considered the prepaid gas option that allows you to return the car without filling up the tank.
+In order to avoid getting gouged on refueling costs, you’ve probably considered the prepaid gas option that allows you to return the car without filling up the tank.
 Convenient?
 Sure.
 Economical?
 Absolutely not.
-Unless you bring back the vehicle with an empty tank (impossible), you've wasted money.
-Rental companies will never refund you for the gas you didn't use.
-And those so-call competitive rates?
+Unless you bring back the vehicle with an empty tank (impossible), you’ve wasted money.
+Rental companies will never refund you for the gas you didn’t use.
+And those so-called competitive rates?
 More than 60% of the time, the prepaid refueling rate is higher than the posted AAA rate.
+For more on rental fees and gas policies, check out our tips page.